Ok. So the thing is, Yuriko is a great cook. No doubt. And she is very creative with food.

 There are 5 different types of pickles in this dinner.
 It’s apparently a winter thing cuz in the old days people store veg up for the cold days with no crops.
 Not that i have a problem with it.
 I love pickles.

 Oden.
 These extra photos are to demonstrate how excited i felt on the first day.
 Like wow i’m gonna have like 10 different blog entries just about Yuriko’s cooking.
 Later you will notice how the phototaking decreases dramatically by the day.

 We had several choices of topping for our white rice.
-I had mentaiko and was hopelessly addicted ever since.
+I bravely picked this red gross looking thingie called mentaiko for the first time in my life and was hopelessly addicted ever since.

 So that was Day 1, wonderful, right?

 I was still very gung-ho about doing this Happy Family Meal photo everyday.

 We had salted salmon fish.
 Pasta salad.
 Oden (Yuriko warmed it up and added some tofu), miso soup, kimchi (Yuriko re-heated it and added some new unidentified ingredients), radish pickle (holy!
 It has turned from Yellow to PINK!!!666), choysum-like veg pickle (i still like it a lot), ringo, and pumpkin dessert.

 For lunch we had Mos Burger.
 And little did i know that it was probably the most meaty meal i’d have in Nagano.
 It actually contained patties that were made out of a large animal.